 view from a window of a synagogue in Essaouira

 We wandered pretty aimlessly around town, but there are also some cool activities available to book in Essaouira like horseback riding and camel riding.
 I also have friends who booked a 3-day surf trip and loved it.
+And if you’re into adventure activities, you can find a bunch of cool adventure tours in Essaouira here.
 So you have loads of options!

 Where to eat in Essaouira